styleza/frasca-simu/README.md

 Sends synthetic frasca data to COM-port.
 This is automatic simulation of frasca.

+## data_replay.py

+Allows you to replay data recorded by frasca.

+Usage: just run `python3 data_replay.py`

+data_replay.py has hardcoded ports, portrate and dataset to replay.
+In order to change these edit the .py file. @todo: prametrize data_replay.py

+NOTICE!: There are currently no script to record data.
+It's a @todo: write script to write frasca data according to frasca-dataa/kuvaus.txt procotol

 NOTICE! you'll need a virtual serial port adapter to bypass data from COM-port to another (for example com0com on windows)

 # Setup & running